 - These upgrades include security patches for the underlying operating system.
 See the latest Tenable Identity Exposure Release Notes for more information. - You can access them on Tenable Downloads site.

-To update Tenable Identity Exposure, deploy the update installation packages on each Windows Server machine.
-For more information about the update process, see Update.
+To upgrade Tenable Identity Exposure, deploy the installation packages on each Windows Server machine.
+For more information about the upgrade process, see Upgrade Tenable Identity Exposure.

 Maintenance and Support Services